NYCOpportunity/growingupnyc-patterns/src/elements/checkbox/checkbox.md

-Checkbox element used together with subscribe form at the footer.
+**Source:** `src/elements/checkbox/checkbox`

+The Checkbox element allows users to select from a list of options.